top of page

 1. Complete the registration form including providing video links to the required audition material

-Before you start the registration form, please:
+BEFORE you start the registration form, please:

 2. Record the required material and have links ready to copy/paste.